kondukto-io/kdt/README.md

 To list scans of a project: `kdt list scans -p ExampleProject`

+To check ALM project availability: `kdt project available -a $ALM_TOOL -r $PROJECT_ID`
+- If project is available, it will return exit code 0
+- If project is not available, it will return exit code -1 (255)

 To restart a scan, you can use one of the following:

 - id of the scan: `kdt scan -s 5da6cafa5ab6e436faf643dc`